dimitar-grigorov/tampermonkey-softuni-theater-mode/README.md

 2. Click the Tampermonkey icon in your browser and select "Create a new script".

-3. Copy the contents of the [softuni-theater-mode.js](https://raw.githubusercontent.com/dimitar-grigorov/tampermonkey-softuni-theater-mode/main/softuni-theater-mode.js) file and paste them into the newly created script.
+3. Copy the contents of the [softuni-theater-mode.js](https://raw.githubusercontent.com/dimitar-grigorov/tampermonkey-softuni-theater-mode/main/softuni-theater-mode.js) file and replace the contents of the newly created script.

 4. Press `Ctrl + S` to save the script.